dflook/terraform-github-actions/terraform-remote-state/README.md

 # terraform-remote-state action

-This is one of a suite of terraform related actions - find them at [dflook/terraform-github-actions](https://github.com/dflook/terraform-github-actions).
+This is one of a suite of Terraform related actions - find them at [dflook/terraform-github-actions](https://github.com/dflook/terraform-github-actions).

 Retrieves the root-level outputs from a Terraform remote state.